 The industries that require tight tolerances usually involve moving metal components.
 These parts need to be exact so the assembled parts fit together properly.
 Tight tolerances are also needed when the parts experience high speed, pressure, and temperatures.

 Tight tolerances are most commonly used in the aerospace and automotive industries.
 These industries often require parts that can withstand pressure and have longevity while maintaining the right tolerances.
 If essential parts wear out too quickly or are the wrong size, it can cause a lot of issues.

 They’re also needed for the defense industry and in medical machines.
 These industries rely on precision machined parts that meet very specific measurements and can’t fail.
 When an airplane or helicopter is flying, or a semi truck is driving down the highway in traffic, part failure simply isn’t an option.

 Many of the industries that use tight tolerance parts also need complex part designs.
 Parts that are too small result in extra movement or vibrations, and parts that are slightly too big cause friction.
-Tolerances as tight as 0.00005 inches are not uncommon.
+Tolerances as tight as 0.00005 inches are common.
 As the parts are being machined and before they’re shipped to customers, they go through rigorous quality inspections.